opentargets/evidence_datasource_parsers/README.md

 # Install the system dependencies.
 sudo apt update
-sudo apt install -y openjdk-8-jdk-headless python3-pip python3.8-venv r-base-core
+sudo apt install -y openjdk-8-jdk-headless python3-pip r-base-core

 # Activate the environment and install Python dependencies.
 git clone https://github.com/opentargets/evidence_datasource_parsers
 cd evidence_datasource_parsers
-pip install uv
-uv sync --all-groups --frozen
-export PYTHONPATH="$PYTHONPATH:$(pwd)"
+bash setup.sh

 # Workaround for a potential OnToma race condition: pre-initialise cache directory.
 # This prevents an issue where several OnToma instances are trying to do this at once and fail.